Protecting Entra ID SSO with SGNL

 • A SGNL User Account with Admin privileges

-• At least 1 Azure AD system of record integrated to SGNL, containing principals and (optionally) assets that will be evaluated in access evaluations
+• At least 1 Entra ID system of record integrated to SGNL, containing principals and (optionally) assets that will be evaluated in access evaluations

 • (Optional) 1 or more policies that you want assigned to the integration